BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 4.5 Board Meeting

 A Board Meeting is a meeting intended to reduce the amount of business transacted at a Regular Meeting.
 A Board Meeting should precede a regular Meeting, at a preannounced time and place.
-All Members are encouraged to attend and participate in such Meetings.
+All regular and Life members are encouraged to attend and participate in such Meetings.

-Membership in the Association shall be open to all persons interested in Amateur Radio, without regard to race, color, religion, sex or national origin.
+Membership in the Association shall be open to all persons interested in Amateur Radio, without regard to race, color, religion, sex, age, gender identification or national origin.
+Minors attending Association meetings and events should be accompanied by an adult family member.

 5.2 Regular Membership